MicroEJ/docs/Tutorials/gettingstarted/Step02.rst

    .. note::

-    in this case, using Widget.NO\_CONSTRAINT sets the width and height to the standard size of the widget
+    in this case, using Widget.NO\_CONSTRAINT sets the width and height to the optimal size of the widget

    .. code:: java